FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: FSL-Rectifier

-The objective of the \text{image translator} is to translate an input image to the provided class, which can be unseen.
-With the generation of new samples, we augment the number of samples from the test class.
-Let $x$ denote the image from which we extract the shape or pose.
-Let $y$ denote an image from which we extract the style.
-The \text{image translator} $G$ consists of a shape encoder $E_x$, a style encoder $E_y$ and a decoder $F_x$.
-The style encoder captures the style and appearance of an image, and the shape encoder captures the pose and shape of another image.
-The \text{image translator} essentially produces images $\Bar{x}$ defined by $G(x, y)=F_x(E_x(x), E_y(y))$.
+\paragraph{Image Combiner.} Let $x$ denote the image from which we extract the general shape.
+Let $y$ denote an image from which we extract the class-defining style.
+The \text{image combiner} $G$ consists of a shape encoder $\Phi_x$, a style encoder $\Phi_y$ and a decoder $F_x$.
+The style encoder captures the style and appearance of an image, and the shape encoder captures the general shape of another image.
+The \text{image combiner} essentially produces images $G(x, y)=F_x(\Phi_x(x), \Phi_y(y))$.

 During training, we solve the following minimax optimization problem: